f5alliances/ansible-use-cases-101/1.0-explore/README.md

 Note the following parameters within the `ansible.cfg` file:

- - `inventory`: shows the location of the ansible inventory being used
+ - `inventory`: shows the location of the Ansible inventory being used.
  - `private_key_file`: this shows the location of the private key used to login to devices

 #### Step 4